-At Florin Gray Bouzas Owens, we understand that filing a lawsuit against an employer, sometimes a large corporation, can be intimidating, so we actively and compassionately counsel our clients throughout the litigation process and trial.
+At Florin Gray Bouzas Owens, LLC, we understand that filing a lawsuit against an employer, sometimes a large corporation, can be intimidating, so we actively and compassionately counsel our clients throughout the litigation process and trial.
 We focus our practice on representing a select number of individuals in their workplace claims against their employers.

 Florida Employment Litigators

 We represent workers—not corporations—in claims of discrimination, harassment, retaliation, and wage and hour/overtime matters.
 We also believe that, in many situations, the best mechanism for protecting the rights of employees is through class actions and collective actions.
 That is why we thoroughly analyze every potential case before we start the litigation process.